 The following classes are for 4-H youth 8 to 18 years of age.
-Floriculture projects will be judged during the morning on Thursday, July 8, 2021.
+Floriculture projects will be judged during the afternoon on Wednesday, July 13, 2022.

 Three 4-H'ers can be selected for the Illinois State Fair from the following floriculture classes.
 One 4-H'er can be selected for the Illinois State Fair from the Floriculture Ready4Life Challenge.